Cerchie/confluent-ais-demo/README.md

 `nc` is a [netcat](https://linuxize.com/post/netcat-nc-command-with-examples/) command that reads and writes data across network connections.
 Here, we're connecting to the [ais websocket](https://www.kystverket.no/en/navigation-and-monitoring/ais/access-to-ais-data/) located at IP `153.44.253.27` and port `5631`.

-The `gpsdecode` after the first pipe does what it sounds like: decodes the gps data.
+The `gpsdecode` command after the first pipe does what it sounds like: decodes the gps data.

 Lastly, passing the `--unbuffered` flag to `jq` flushes the output after each JSON object is printed.
 As far as the `'.'` goes, you can create objects and arrays using `jq` syntax (see [examples](https://developer.zendesk.com/documentation/integration-services/developer-guide/jq-cheat-sheet/)) and `'.'` is a way of saying "Put this all in a top-level JSON object, if you please jq".